2020 Checklist Before Upgrading Your Hotel Phone System5.2 min read

 Owning a retro car is considered a vintage luxury.
-Owning old tech system?
+Owning an old tech system?
 Well, not so much.
 In an era where communication technologies evolve and radically renovate, the voice-only legacy phone systems are increasingly losing support for its lack of functionality needed to stay competitive today.
 And that is especially true in the hotel sector.

 Hotel phone systems are more than just wake up calls and 24h reception; It’s an integral way to differentiate your property with guest experience, boosted productivity and improved bottom line.
 Modern communications technologies like VoIP, Unified Communications and Cloud architectures can deliver a range of business-enhancing capabilities that legacy systems can hardly offer.
-From BYOD technology for workflow optimization to high-touch solutions for 5-star services, options for modern hospitality phone system are endless.
+From BYOD technology for workflow optimization to high-touch solutions for 5-star services, options for a modern hospitality phone system are endless.

 When you decide to upgrade your phone system or adopt a new hotel communications solution, keep in mind the following 7 must-consider elements in the hospitality sector.

-7 Must-consider Things Before Upgrading Your Hotel Phone System
+7 Considerations Before Upgrading Hotel Phone Systems

 1. Prerequisite: User Size, Trunks, and Others

 Before upgrading your hotel phone system, make sure that you are armed with the right information to help you make a wise purchasing decision.
-The required system size and capacity should be the foremost.
+The required system size and capacity should be foremost.

 Start thinking with how many extensions will cater to your hotel size and how many people are likely to be on the phone at once.
 It can be largely dependent on the number of staff and guest users you’ll need in 1-3 years from now.
 This helps to throw a basic hint on your system capacity requirement, along with some ideas of features needed.